 This section states that if one person is under 16, and the other is an adult, it is illegal for the adult to touch the minor in any way that could be considered sexual.
 This is a hybrid offence, so it could be treated as a summary* or indictable offence* depending on the seriousness of the incident.

 This section prohibits an adult from asking for someone under 16 to touch anyone, including themselves, in a sexual way.
 This is also a hybrid offence.

 Other Criminal Code provisions that could apply include s.
 153(1) Sexual exploitation, s.160(3) Bestiality in presence of or by child or ss.173(2), 271, 272, 273 indecent exposure.

-There is no defence of mistake of age.
-That means that it is not a defence to say that you thought that the other person was 16 years of age or older, unless you took all reasonable steps to find out how old the person really was.
+There is no defense of mistake of age.
+That means that it is not a defense to say that you thought that the other person was 16 years of age or older, unless you took all reasonable steps to find out how old the person really was.
 What ‘reasonable steps’ means is determined by the court.